Congress protests against fuel price hike across Kerala | Headlines

 - India

-Petrol and diesel prices were hiked again today by 31 paise per litre and 28 paise per litre respectively.
+Petrol and diesel prices were hiked again today by 31 paise per liter and 28 paise per litre respectively.

-A litre of petrol in Thiruvananthapuram costs Rs 97.54 whereas diesel costs Rs 92.04 per litre.
+A liter of petrol in Thiruvananthapuram costs Rs 97.54 whereas diesel costs Rs 92.04 per litre.

 Senior Congress leaders Ramesh Chennithala, Oommen Chandy, Opposition leader V DSatheesan, Mullappally Ramachandran, UDF convenor M M Hassan and others protested in front of the various petrol bunks.